TiVo/androidx-media/Field Triage of Player Issues.md

 * *duration* &mdash; playlist duration in seconds
 * *endTime* &mdash; playlist endTime (start + duration), as a time and in microseconds
-* *window live setback* &mdash; real-time now - the playlist endTime, this is the origin/edge pipeline delay, in seconds
+* *now-endTime* &mdash; real-time now - the playlist endTime, this is the origin/edge pipeline delay, in seconds
 * *startOffset* &mdash; default start position offset from playlist end, in this example set by `EXT-X-START:30`
 * *targetLiveOffset* &mdash; the target live offset, either set from the playback request (`MediaItem`) or computed based on the `startOffset`.
 Here it is set from the startOffset (30.030 + live offset)